Ecumenical Relationships

 The Apostolic Old Catholic Mission is an independent sacramental community rooted in the catholic tradition and in the faith of the early, undivided Church.
 We confess the one, holy, catholic, and apostolic Church and we believe that all who share the apostolic faith, celebrate the sacraments, and live from the grace of Christ already belong to that one Church.

-Guided by our formal Statutes, our commitment to Christian unity is a foundational and disciplined aspect of our life as a Church.
+Guided by our formal Statutes, our commitment to Christian unity is a foundational and disciplined aspect of our life as a mission.

 Our motto expresses this clearly: Christ at the Centre.
 Everyone at the Table.